nuket/GoodParallel/README.md

 # GoodParallel: A Simple Native-Executable Process Pool

-A super easy way to run native command lines in parallel, without needing to wrap them up in Python first.
+A super easy way to run native command lines in parallel, without needing to wrap them in Python first.

 All you have to do is provide the list of command strings you want executed, and it will keep as many cores busy as it can.